 Educators from a variety of universities formed a Memorandum of Understanding with SBID in 2009 to improve the outcome of course content for a career in the interior design industry.
 SBID were chosen out of three organisations, although it had been trading just four months.
 SBID later dissolved the initiative and in 2011, established collaborations with individual universities directly empowered to provide an interior design degree.

-In 2015, SBID was recognised as an accrediting body so as to accredit university course content for an interior design degree.* The accreditation for HESA’s Unistats Dataset (formerly known as KIS) relates to educational and professional processes, forming part of each university’s central government funding status.
+In 2015, SBID was recognised as an accrediting body to accredit university course content for an interior design degree*.
+The accreditation by HESA’s Unistats Dataset relates to educational and professional processes, forming part of each university’s central government funding status.

 SBID acts as an independently accredited inspector of course content, ensuring each course meets the all-inclusive SBID standards.
 SBID validates a degree as fit-for-purpose, creating a benchmark to ensure accurate knowledge transfers to the commercial world.
 These standards create jobs and generate income which in turn, feeds directly back into the treasury, creating wealth for the nation.

 In 2018, SBID collaborated with BE OPEN Think Tank to launch Designed for Business, a national design competition with an overall prize fund of £35,000.
 Designed for final year creative students and graduates studying interior design, decoration, fashion and art & design, the competition aimed to showcase emerging creative talent and nurture relationships between graduates and employers.